 One more thing, dancing on a carpet can also result in twisted knees.
 Avoid at all costs.

-Unless you specifically spend time strengthening them, there’s a good chance you have ankles on the weaker side.
-The ankles pay a big part in ballroom dancing.
+Unless you specifically spend time strengthening them, there’s a good chance your ankles are on the weaker side.
+The ankles play a big part in ballroom dancing.
 In the Smooth dances, you’ll use them for the rise and fall in Waltz, the smooth progression in Foxtrot, and the sharp, staccato action in Tango.
 In Rhythm dances, you won’t get a nice hip action without using your ankles.

 Yes, your feet are gonna hurt when you take up dancing.
+Shocker, right?
 Let’s examine a few things that can cause foot pain from ballroom dancing.

 - Shoes with a thick sole, such as platforms or safety shoes.